bassosimone/baudelaire/README.md

 # Baudelaire: a Neubot Master Server

 Baudelaire is an implementation of Neubot's master server.
 It is written in Go and it should be compatible with version v0.4.16.x of Neubot's client.
+It has been mainly tested with Go v1.7.1 but should also work with other versions.

 ## Usage